 EMERGENCY COMMUNICATIONS CENTER (ECC-EL) 301 ECC-EL 301 is a multiple-choice test designed to help ensure you’re selecting the most qualified applicants by assessing the knowledge, skills, abilities and personal characteristics (KSAPs) new public safety telecommunicators (PSTs) need to be successful on the job.

 EMERGENCY COMMUNICATIONS CENTER (ECC-EL) 302 (AUD) Using simulated 911 calls and radio traffic to assess the critical abilities of candidates for entry-level public safety telecommunicator (PST), ECC-EL 302 (AUD) becomes a valuable tool in your hiring process.
+The audio component of the test comes on a DVD.

 EMERGENCY COMMUNICATIONS CENTER (EL 911) 10 SERIES The EL 911-10 series are multiple-choice tests designed to assess whether or not a candidate has the most basic abilities necessary to learn and perform the duties of a public safety telecommunicator (PST), such as recognizing potentially dangerous situations/calls and assigning backup, determining the priority of incoming calls, simultaneously answering calls and transcribing the information, and giving pre-arrival warning information to scene personnel.